May 4, 2021

-CHICAGO, IL – PhysIQ Inc., Johns Hopkins University, Duke University and The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF), announced their collaboration to deploy physIQ’s platform to support a clinical trial to evaluate investigational products for early treatment and post-exposure prophylaxis of COVID-19.
+CHICAGO, IL – PhysIQ Inc., Duke University and The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF), announced their collaboration to deploy physIQ’s platform to support a clinical trial to evaluate investigational products for early treatment and post-exposure prophylaxis of COVID-19.
 In this 18-month study, continuous monitoring with sophisticated personalized algorithms will be deployed to evaluate predictive power of physiologic signals to assess disease progression and provide early indication of infection.
 These signals will also support the evaluation of novel products for treatment and prevention of COVID-19.

-PhysIQ, a company that specializes in collecting and analyzing continuous physiological data acquired from wearable biosensors, will deploy its pinpointIQTM platform at Johns Hopkins University and Duke University in support of the study.
+PhysIQ, a company that specializes in collecting and analyzing continuous physiological data acquired from wearable biosensors, will deploy its pinpointIQTM platform at Duke University in support of the study.
 Confirmed COVID-19 positive individuals and patients at high risk of exposure will wear a clinical-grade biosensor that continuously streams data to pinpointIQTM where advanced FDA-cleared analytics will process the raw biosensor data.
 In addition to capturing continuous physiological data, patients will also use physIQ’s mobile application to submit pulse oximeter measurements and report symptoms.

 Dr. Danielle Clark, Co-founder and Director of the Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) program, administered by HJF, is the protocol PI.